-- in Local Authority Care - Current family association (A brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted or if they have moved live within 2 miles of the school or have moved to a new property that is nearer to the school than the previous property). - Health and Special Access reasons (Children who for reasons of health or physical impairment need to attend a particular school) - · Children of teachers - Nearness of children's homes to school - Summer born children and admissions out of year group
+- · in Local Authority Care - Current family association (A brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted or if they have moved live within 2 miles of the school or have moved to a new property that is nearer to the school than the previous property). - Health and Special Access reasons (Children who for reasons of health or physical impairment need to attend a particular school) - · Children of teachers - · Nearness of children's homes to school - · Summer born children and admissions out of year group

+Strategic report

-Strategic report Achievements and performance
+Achievements and performance

-The Academy currently has a falling roll of children and is struggling to fill its quota, however the Reception 2020 intake reached full capacity.
+The Academy currently has a falling roll of children.

-2018-2019 roll was 252/270 2019-2020 roll was 244/270 2020-2021 roll was 255/270
+2020-2021 roll was 255/270 2021-2022 roll was 248/270 2022-2023 roll was 239/270